 Credit Card and e-Check Payments

-Invoice Cloud / Online and IVR payments The City of Norwalk has a service agreement with the company Point and Pay to accept credit card payments online, via telephone at (866) 974-8090, or at the tax collector's office.
+Invoice Cloud / Online and IVR payments The City of Norwalk has a service agreement with the company Invoice Cloud to accept credit, debit, and ATM card payments online, via telephone at (203) 318-9523, or at the tax collector's office.

-Point and Pay charges taxpayers a convenience fee for processing credit card transactions.
-The fee is 2.5% of the total due, or a minimum of $2.00, and is disclosed up front.
+Invoice Cloud charges taxpayers a convenience fee for processing credit, debit, and ATM card transactions.
+The fee is 2.75% of the total due, or a minimum of $2.00, and is disclosed up front.
 Taxpayers will have the opportunity to back out of the transaction before it is processed.
 The fees charged by Invoice Cloud are not refundable.

 If you use electronic banking services, you are responsible for entering your payment information accurately and completely.
 Your payment may not being processed if you fail to provide accurate account numbers and other necessary information.
 If your payment cannot be processed due to your error or omission, you will be charged a $20 return transaction fee, as if you had a check returned unpaid.

 Warning about electronic bill payment / telephone bill pay services: These services may not mail your payment when you expect them to!
 You assume the risk of your payment arriving late if you choose to use these services.
-These payments come to us without a postmark, and because of this, they must be RECEIVED BY US before the last day to pay ( on or before August 1/ February 1 ) in order to be considered timely.
+These payments come to us without a postmark, and because of this, they must be RECEIVED BY US before the last day to pay in order to be considered timely.
 Normally the postmark controls, but if there is no postmark, timeliness depends solely upon our receipt of the payment.

 Debit and ATM cards may be used for payment of delinquent or current taxes at the tax office window.
 There is no charge for this payment method when payment is made in person at the Tax Office.